Labels

 First week after our first term break.
 For the remainder of grade 12, we'll be working on creating music video.

-We learned about media ecology and how new technology affects media.
+This week, we learned about media ecology and how new technology affects media.
 Media ecology is how technology and media influence and shape our behavior and society.
 I also did Preliminary Research.

 Problems